Criticism of Christianity: Unfulfilled prophecy

 The 16th-century Jewish theologian Isaac ben Abraham of Troki, who lived in Trakai, Lithuania, penned a work entitled Chizzuk Emunah (חזוק אמונה, 'Faith Strengthened') that attempted to refute the Christian claim that Jesus was the Messiah prophesied in the Hebrew Bible and that Christianity represented a "New Covenant" of God (i.e., that the originally Jewish covenants with God had been replaced).
 He systematically identified a number of inconsistencies in the New Testament, contradictions between the New Testament and the Hebrew Bible, and prophesies that remained unfulfilled in Jesus's lifetime.
 In addition, he questioned a number of Christian practices, such as the Sunday Sabbath.
 Written originally for Jews to persuade them not to convert to Christianity, the work was eventually read by Christians.
 While the well-known Christian Hebraist Johann Christoph Wagenseil attempted an elaborate refutation of Abraham's arguments, Wagenseil's Latin translation of it only increased interest in the work and inspired later Christian freethinkers.
 Chizzuk Emunah was praised as a masterpiece by Voltaire.

 On the other hand, Blaise Pascal believed that "[t]he prophecies are the strongest proof of Jesus Christ".
-He wrote that Jesus was foretold, and that the prophecies came from a succession of people over a span of four thousand years.
+He wrote that Jesus was foretold and that the prophecies came from a succession of people over a span of four thousand years.
 Apologist Josh McDowell defends the fulfillment of Old Testament (Hebrew Bible) prophecy as supporting Christianity, arguing that prophecies fulfilled by Jesus include ones relating to his ancestral line, birthplace, virgin birth, miracles, manner of death, and resurrection.
 He says that even the timing of the Messiah in years and in relation to events is predicted, and that the Jewish Talmud—which, though largely uninterested in the early Christian movement, expressly rejected Jesus as the Messiah—laments that the Messiah had not appeared despite the "scepter" being taken away from Judah.

 Prophecy of the Nazarene

 Another allegation concerns the reference to the Nazarene in Matthew 2:23:

 And he came and dwelt in a city called Nazareth, that it might be fulfilled which was by the prophets, He shall be called a Nazarene.

 The website for Jews for Judaism claims that "Matthew's claim immediately raises a red flag to anyone knowledgeable of the Jewish bible.
 Nowhere in the Jewish bible does it say that someone would be called a Nazarene [from Nazareth].
-Morever, this would be impossible since the city of Nazareth did not exist in the time of JEwish scriptures."
-However, Ken Dark of the University of Arizona states that the combined evidence of three archaeological sites indicates that, "The settlement clearly did exist in the early first century" CE, probably from "the Late Hellenistic period onward, as a Jewish community."
+Moreover, this would be impossible since the city of Nazareth did not exist in the time of Jewish scriptures."
+However, Ken Dark of the University of Arizona states that the combined evidence of three archaeological sites indicates that, "The settlement clearly did exist in the early first century" BCE, probably from "the Late Hellenistic period onward, as a Jewish community."
 On the other hand, the time period described by the Hebrew Bible is generally considered to end by c.
-430 CE, and the last Hebrew prophet, Malachi, is dated to around then.
+430 BCE, and the last Hebrew prophet, Malachi, is dated to around then.
 This is over 400 years before the early first century.